Man drinking water in the kitchen

 At iwi life, our goal is to provide you with the nutrients you need to feel your best and maintain your overall health.

 When choosing supplements, you may find multiple forms of omega-3 fatty acids.
 Two of the most important omega-3 fats are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Each type of omega-3 offers its own benefits.
-Understanding the differences between EPA and DHA, and the health benefits of each, can help you decide which supplement may be the best choice for you and your body’s needs.
+Understanding the differences between EPA and DHA and the health benefits of each can help you decide which supplement may be the best choice for you and your body’s needs.

 What Is Omega-3?

-Omega-3 fatty acids are a group of long-chain, polyunsaturated fats that support the body's healthy function.
+Omega-3 fatty acids are a group of long-chain, polyunsaturated fatty acids that support the body's healthy function.
 Omega-3 fats provide a long list of benefits that contribute to overall health and wellness — however, the body does not produce omega-3 fats on its own.
 Therefore, it is important to ensure that you strive for a regular intake of these fatty acids to receive all of the benefits.

-• Eicosapentaenoic acid (EPA)
+- Eicosapentaenoic acid (EPA)

-• Docosahexaenoic acid (DHA)
+- Docosahexaenoic acid (DHA)

 Your body needs all three nutrients to maintain proper functioning in its most important systems.
 However, it is harder to obtain some of the nutrients than others.